gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 The reason why open-source is a difficult business is that you need to find an indirect path to money.
 Almost like you need to find product market-fit twice.

 - First you find product market fit, or more like project market fit by solving a problem for developers.
 You give away the software for free, free as in beer, then if you are lucky enough it becomes widely used.
-- Congratulations, now you are popular open-source project.
-Now while you are keep serving your users you go and find a different set of people, problems, or both, who are willing to pay for solving their problems.
+- Congratulations, now you are a popular open-source project.
+Now while you are keeping serving your users you go and find a different set of people, problems, or both, who are willing to pay for solving their problems.

-So as a widely used open-source project, you need to find that other thing that gets you payed.
+So as a widely used open-source project, you need to find that other thing that gets you paid.
 One way to do this is the open-core model.

 ### The Open-Core Model